learn-co-curriculum/ruby-arguments-readme/README.md

 The `evil_monster` variable is out of scope for this method.
 The method can't access it **unless we pass it in as an argument**.

-If we define out method to accept an argument, we can pass our variable into the method and the method will be able to operate on/use that variable.
+If we define our method to accept an argument, we can pass our variable into the method and the method will be able to operate on/use that variable.
 Let's take a look:

 ```ruby
 evil_monster = "Bowser"